-1 adopt an emergency rule and promulgate a permanent rule 2 adopting the requirements.
-3 4 If the import requirements under par. (b) do not have general 5 application, they constitute an order under s.
+1 adopt an emergency rule and promulgate a permanent rule 2 3 adopting the requirements.
+4 If the import requirements under par. (b) do not have general 5 application, they constitute an order under s.
 93.07 (10), Stats.
 6 7 A person affected by the order may request a hearing under s.
 227.42, Stats., and ch.
 ATCP 1.
-8 22/.42, Stats., and cn.
-ATCP 1.
-8 9 Whenever additional import requirements under par. (b) affect 10 imports from an entire state or a substantial portion of a state, 11 the department will notify the chief animal health officer in the 12 affected state.
+8 227.42, Stats., and th.
+ATCI 1.
+9 Whenever additional import requirements under par. (b) affect 10 imports from an entire state or a substantial portion of a state, the department will notify the chief animal health officer in the 11 12 affected state.
 13 (c) No person who receives a notice of an additional import requirement under par. (b) 14 may import an animal in violation of the additional import requirement.
 15 (2) IMPORT PERMIT. (a) No person may import an animal shipment to this state without 16 a written import permit from the department, if a written permit is required by this chapter or ch.
-10 a written iniport permit nom die department, in a written permit is required by this enapter of en.
 17 ATCP 12.
 The department may issue a written permit in paper or electronic form.
 Each permit 18 shall include a unique permit number.
 19 (b) A permit under par. (a) is conditioned upon compliance with import requirements in 20 this chapter and ch.
 ATCP 12, and any conditions specified in the permit.
 Noncompliance may 21 invalidate a permit.
 A permit is not evidence of compliance.
 22 (c) The department shall grant or deny a permit under par. (a) within 30 days after the 23 department receives a complete application.
 The department shall send notice of its action, and a 24 copy of the permit if any, to the applicant by mail or electronic transmission.
 The department 25 may also notify the applicant, by telephone, of its action.
 26 (d) An importer, or an accredited veterinarian acting on behalf of an importer, may apply 27 for a permit under par. (a).
-28 29 30 NOTE: An importer, or an accredited veterinarian acting on behalf of an importer, may apply for a permit in any of the following ways:
+28 29 NOTE: An importer, or an accredited veterinarian acting on behalf of an importer, may apply for a permit in any of the following ways: 30